 Use the steps in this checklist to apply as a Non-Degree Exchange (undergraduate or graduate) or Dual Degree Graduate Exchange Student at UNO.

-1. Complete your application
+1. Start your application

 SEVIS is the Student and Exchange Visitor Information System.
 All exchange visitors (J-1 visas), and their dependents (J-2 visas) are required to register and pay a fee to the United States government.
 Once you have applied, read more in SEVIS & Immigration.

-After admission, submit Housing and Airport Pickup requests on your MavLINK student account.
+After admission, submit Housing requests on your MavLINK student account.
 You may also connect with International Student Advising, review the checklist for Getting Started at UNO, and read the Pre-Departure Handbook.
 Plan to arrive the week before school begins to attend the mandatory orientation.
 Exact arrival dates will be posted here.